-1. United States.
-Single-purpose governments in the form of 'special districts' play a significant role in the American federalist system (ACIR, 1982, 1987; Burns, 1994).
-Their number has strongly increased, between 1967 and 1972 by 30.4 per cent, between 1972 and 1984 by 19.7 per cent, in both cases more quickly than other types of jurisdictions (Zax, 1988).
+Single-purpose governments in the form of 'special districts' play a significant role in the American federalist system (ACIR 1982, 1987, Foster 1996, Nuun and Schoedel 1997).
+Their number has strongly increased, between 1967 and 1972 by 30.4 per cent, between 1972 and 1984 by 19.7 per cent, in both cases more quickly than other types of jurisdictions (Zax 1988).
 There are both autonomous and democratically organized as well as dependent special districts (e.g., for fire prevention, recreation and parks).
-Empirical research suggests that the former type is significantly more efficient (Mehay, 1984).
+Empirical research suggests that the former type is significantly more efficient (Mehay 1984).
 Our theoretical hypothesis of the opposition of existing jurisdictions against the formation of special districts is well borne out.
-In order not to threaten the monopoly power of existing municipalities, statutes in 18 states prohibit new municipalities within a specified distance from existing ones (ACIR, 1982; Zax, 1988, 81); in various states there is a minimum population size required and various other administrative restrictions have been introduced (see, e.g., Nelson 1990).

-Empirical studies reveal that these barriers imposed by Local Agency Formation Commissions (LAFCO) tend to reduce the relative efficiency of the local administration (Di Lorenzo, 1981; Deno and Mehay, 1985), and tend to push upwards the local government expenditures in those municipalities which have introduced LAFCOs (Martin and Wagner, 1978).
+In order not to threaten the monopoly power of existing municipalities statutes in 18 states prohibit new municipalities within a specified distance from existing municipalities (ACIR 1982, Zax 1988: 81); in various states there is a minimum population size required and various other administrative restrictions have been introduced (see, e.g., Nelson 1990).
+Empirical studies reveal that these barriers imposed by Local Agency Formation Commissions (LAFCO) tend to reduce the relative efficiency of the local administration (Di Lorenzo 1981, Deno and Mehay 1985), and tend to push upwards the local government expenditures in those municipalities which have introduced LAFCOs (Martin and Wagner 1978).